leocortes85/Invesment_Recomendation_Project/README.md

 Finally, the necessary process was carried out to deliver a final product installed on a website with Streamlit tool, where the user can find all the corresponding information about ARCOL Data Solutions and, of course, the interactive dashboard and the model that will recommend businesses tailored to their interests.

+The final product can be viewed [HERE](https://arcolsolutions.streamlit.app/)

+## Improvement opportunities

+Some improvement opportunities identified in this project, which are planned as future work, are:

+- Create a loop through a link to the recommendations given by the ML model created, so that the user can also obtain information about each of the recommended businesses, beyond the one chosen by them.
+- Carry out a greater analysis with each KPI, showing not only the measurement result but also the information relevant to each KPI.
+- Add more relevant information about the business (photographs, sales, etc.) to give a better decision tool to an investor

+## Dislcaimer

 This README provides an overview of the Invesment Recomendation project, highlighting key processes and outcomes.
 For detailed information on implementation, refer to the documentation and source code on the GitHub repository.
-You can also access the API and explore the documentation at the API link.
+You can also access the API and explore the documentation at the Product model link.

-This product can be viewed [HERE](https://arcolsolutions.streamlit.app/)